fastlane/fastlane/docs/Actions.md

 This is an optimistic action, in that it will only ever add new devices to the member center, and never remove devices.
 If a device which has already been registered within the member center is not passed to this action, it will be left alone in the member center and continue to work.

-If you're a member of multiple teams, you don't need to explicitly specify the team ID.
-In this case the action will try to get the team ID from `ENV['CUPERTINO_TEAM_ID']`, or `ENV['FASTLANE_TEAM_ID']`, in that order.
-So if you've specified the team ID using the team_id action, this action will automatically pick it up.

-The action will connect to the Apple Developer Portal using the username you specified in your `Appfile` with `apple_id`, but you can override it using the `username` option, or by setting the env variable `ENV['CUPERTINO_USERNAME']`.
+The action will connect to the Apple Developer Portal using the username you specified in your `Appfile` with `apple_id`, but you can override it using the `username` option, or by setting the env variable `ENV['DELIVER_USER']`.

 ```ruby
 # Simply provide a list of devices as a Hash